The course is part of this learning path

 Here, We’re greeted with a form looking to collect some information.
 Including our billing information to verify that you’re a real person, and not just some bot looking to set up free trials.

 Once you’ve filled everything out and submitted the form, you’ll find yourself on the dashboard.
 This is a customizable page, for you to get information about your services at-a-glance.

 Now, as you can see at the top of the page, Google provides a $300 credit that will last for 60 days.
 This could change.
 It’s 300 dollars at the time of this recording, however, it’s up to Google to determine the credit amount and if they’ll even keep offering it.
 So keep that in mind.
 This will give you time to review and utilize the different services.

 And that’s it.
 It’s that simple to get signed up with a Google Cloud Platform account.

 Now that we have an account, and have our credit, we can start doing some exploring in the following lessons.
 This account will serve as our lab throughout the course.
 We’ll be using it to test out the different services.

-In the next lesson we’ll cover things such as project, roles and permissions.
+In the next lesson, we’ll cover things such as projects, roles, and permissions.
 So if you’re ready, let’s dive in.

 Ben Lambert is a software engineer and was previously the lead author for DevOps and Microsoft Azure training content at Cloud Academy.
 His courses and learning paths covered Cloud Ecosystem technologies such as DC/OS, configuration management tools, and containers.
 As a software engineer, Ben’s experience includes building highly available web and mobile apps.
 When he’s not building software, he’s hiking, camping, or creating video games.